standardhealth/shr-node-server/README.md

 ## Generating Code
 Code in the `nodejs-server-server` directory was generated using the Swagger Online Editor (https://editor.swagger.io/).

-Code in the `fluxImplementation` directory are files used specifically in the Flux Project, which is a part of the Standard Health Record Collaborative (see https://github.com/standardhealth/flux).
+Code in the `nodejs-server-server/fluxImplementation` directory and the 'nodesjs-server-server/dataacces" directory are files used specifically in the Flux Project, which is a part of the Standard Health Record Collaborative (see https://github.com/standardhealth/flux).
+Make sure to save these 2 directories before re generating the server and copy them back in.

 If an updated swagger.json or swagger.yaml file is defined, a new NodeJS implementation will need to be generated.
 It can be generated using the Swagger Online Editor, or other Swagger tools.
 The new server implementation should replace the `nodejs-server-server` directory.